cim-engineering/Dockerfile-arm64-8-php-apache-8.2/README.md

    This command builds a Docker image and tags it as `php-apache-app`.
 The `.` at the end specifies that the Dockerfile is in the current directory.

+## Note
+- `php-apache-app`: this tag naming can also be changed in the commad above to any relatable name of your liking ie: the command can also looke like this ` docker build -t php-apache-php-8 .` or anything else of your choosing.

 ## Running the Docker Container

 After successfully building the image, you can run a container using the following command: